We’ve all been there: reading a good book, minding our own business, when something seems to smack us out of the story.

 A gangster gasps and says “goodness!”

-The leather-wearing, butt-kicking femme fatale giggles and blushes at a complement.
+The leather-wearing, butt-kicking femme fatale giggles and blushes at a compliment.

 “She whirled, her curly hair sticking to her lip gloss.”
 Wait, that character has curly hair?
 You’ve been imagining her with straight hair for 200 pages!

 “The heroine’s eyes flutter before looking up through her lashes into her beau’s ocean blue eyes.
 He can’t take his eyes off her, oblivious that all eyes are on him.”
 So many eyeballs!

 Sound familiar?
 Substantive editing is where you and your editor work together to dial in on any issues that might get in the way of a reader becoming fully immersed in the story or committed to the characters.
 In this step, everything from misused tenses to awkward wording is addressed.
 This is where details are organized, the language is smoothed out, and your fifty-millionth draft is polished into a true manuscript.